facebook/docusaurus/website-1.x/blog/2021-05-11-releasing-docusaurus-beta.md

 ![Docusaurus growth](/img/blog/2021-05-11-releasing-docusaurus-beta/trend.png)

-Our new [showcase](https://docusaurus.io/showcase) page allow to **filter sites by features**: get inspired by production-ready sites!
+Our new [showcase](https://docusaurus.io/showcase) page allows you to **filter sites by features**: get inspired by production-ready sites!

 Don't miss our [favorite](https://docusaurus.io/showcase?tags=favorite) sites, they all **stand out** with something unique: